 To see what happens when the students at Title I schools use Reflex for 60 days, play this video.

 Across the 233 schools, the average starting fluency was 23%, the average fluency on day 60 was 94%, and the average final fluency was 96%.
 No matter the percentage of students on free and reduced lunch at the school, the students improved their fluency.
 Reflex engages students at every level and gives them the fundamental skills they need to succeed in math class.

-The last study on Title I schools and Reflex was during the 2014-2015 school year.
+2014-2015 school year.
 Since then, Reflex has become about 10% more efficient in pushing students toward high fluency levels, shaving about two weeks off the time required to become 100% fluent.
 Not only does greater efficiency help reduce burn-out in students, it also means that students in grade 3 can switch to multiplication and division sooner because it takes them less time to complete their addition and subtraction assignments.

 More students are also starting multiplication and division assignments early enough to get substantial practice by the end of the year.
 Fluency with multiplication and division is especially important since it can help students perform on grade 3 end-of-year achievement tests.

 Reflex helps all students succeed